What Does One Tick on WhatsApp Mean? Message Delivery Explained

 1. Recipient’s Network Connection

 If the recipient’s phone doesn’t have an active internet connection or is not online on WhatsApp, WhatsApp will not be able to deliver the message.
 In this case, your message will remain stuck with one gray check mark until the recipient is back online.
-This could happen if they’re in an area with poor signal or if their data or Wi-Fi is turned off.
+This could happen if they’re in an area with a poor signal or if their data or Wi-Fi is turned off.

 2. Recipient’s Phone Settings